Check on the condition of fruit cages and renew or mend any damaged side netting. Finish pruning and tying in cane fruits (except autumn raspberries).

 Gooseberries and all types of currants can be propagated very easily from hardwood (mature) cuttings.
 Cut off strong, straight and healthy shoots of this year's growth.
 The top and bottom of each shoot is cut back to a bud so that the resulting cuttings are about 25 cm (10 in) long.
 Red currants and gooseberries should be on a leg, all buds except the top three or four are nicked out.
 Make a v shaped slit in the ground with a spade, and push the cuttings in at 15 cm (6 in) or so apart, so that the lowest retained bud is about 13 cm (5 in) above the ground.
 The cuttings will be ready for digging up and planting in their final position one year later.

-No hormone rooting powder is needed for any of these hardwood cuttings.
+Note: hormone rooting powder is not required for hardwood cuttings.

 There is still time to harvest the last of the: